pranavpr/cardinfo.github.io/_posts/2020-05-03-old-hdfc-diners-club-black-to-new-diners-club-black-upgrade-experience.md

 {% include image.html image="hdfc-diners-club-black-annual-membership-mailer.jpg" alt="HDFC Diners Club Black annual membership mailer" class="img-center mb-3" %}

 I clicked the "Redeem Now" button in excitement to avail the benefits.
-It landed me on to the [rewards portal](https://hdfcbankdinersclub.poshvine.com/){:target="\_blank"} where I needed to sign in using my mobile number and first and last three digits of my card.
+It landed me on to the [rewards portal](https://hdfcbankdinersclub.poshvine.com/){:target="\_blank"} where I needed to sign in using my mobile number and first and last four digits of my card.
 After signing in, I was presented with all annual benefits available on my Diners Club Black card as shown below:

 {% include image.html image="hdfc-diners-club-black-annual-milestone-benefits-redemption-portal.jpg" alt="HDFC Diners Club Black Annual Milestone Benefits Redemption Portal" class="img-center mb-3" %}